microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.md

 ## Hand Simulation Mode

-In the [Input Simulation tools window](#input-simulation-tools-window) the __Hand Simulation Mode__ setting switches between two distinct input models.
+In the [input simulation tools window](#input-simulation-tools-window) the __Hand Simulation Mode__ setting switches between two distinct input models.
 The default mode can also be set in the input simulation profile.

 * _Articulated Hands_: Simulates a fully articulated hand device with joint position data.